-A St. Patrick’s Day dinner party is such an elegant (and delicious) contrast to some of the rowdier events at this time of year.
-Here are a few tips and lucky treats for your classy St. Patricks Day dinner party!
+An elegant St. Patrick’s Day dinner party is such a lovely (and delicious) contrast to some of the rowdier events at this time of year.
+Here are a few tips and lucky treats for your elegant, emerald affair.

-The key to creating an elegant St Patrick’s Day Dinner is not to go overboard with the shamrocks and green.
-Just a few well placed touches make the evening so traditionally lovely.
+The key to creating an elegant St Patrick’s Day dinner is not to go overboard with the rainbows and pots of gold.
+Just a few well placed touches makes the evening so traditionally lovely.

 Serve Earthy Appetizers

-I created shamrock-garnished deviled eggs and stuffed mushrooms.
-These mushrooms are a real show stopper!
+These stuffed mushrooms are a real show stopper!
 Just wait till you see your guest’s reactions when they pop these in their mouths.
 You’ll never see such a big reaction for such a tiny appetizer.